 - Anadarko is a leader in a number of industry groups working to improve water-management practices and encourage water stewardship.
 These groups include the Hydraulic Fracturing Committees of the American Exploration and Production Council (AXPC), the Ground Water Protection Council (GWPC) and the Interstate Oil & Gas Compact Commission (IOGCC).

 - Anadarko continues to voluntarily report water-management activities to the Carbon Disclosure Project (CDP) to provide transparency regarding our performance to interested parties and contribute to global awareness of water-related issues.

 - To appropriately manage and conserve water, Anadarko strives to maximize recycling of flowback and produced water where feasible.
 In addition, and in full compliance with all regulatory requirements, the company may utilize wastewater disposal wells as an option to appropriately manage water.
 In those instances where disposal or injection wells are utilized, the company has established a procedure to evaluate and/or address the potential for induced seismicity.
 This procedure includes a careful review of the local and sub-regional geology and understanding of regional faulting, among numerous other considerations.

 - In 2015, Anadarko partnered with Energy Water Solutions, the Texas Railroad Commission, Texas A&M AgriLife Research and Gibson Energy for the Produced Water Irrigation Project.
 The project evaluated using recycled produced water from oil and natural gas activity in the Delaware Basin to irrigate a cotton crop in nearby Pecos, Texas.
-The full report is expected to be available in January 2016.
-See study details.
+See full report.